 Jarret de porc braisé à la bière – Jarret de porc braisé à la bière is an elegant name for the Alsatian beer braised pork knuckle (or schweinshaxe) that graces many menus in Alsace.
 Formerly a peasant food, the meat is often marinated for days and then slow roasted until it’s nearly falling off the bone.
 It’s often accompanied by potatoes and cabbage variations.

-More Things to do in Strasbourg
+More Things to do at Christmas

 There are lots of fun things to do in Strasbourg beyond the beautiful Christmas markets.
 If you’re planning to spend more time in the city, consider these Strasbourg attractions.